CryptedSnow/waste-collection/README.md

 php artisan key:generate
 ```

-Step N°2 - In `.env` file set the following snippet to connect the application to your database (Verify your database, it is necessary create a database to create the migrations).
+Step N°2 - In `.env` file set the following snippet to connect the application to your database (Verify your database, it is necessary create a database first to create the migrations).
 ```
 # MySQL
 DB_CONNECTION=mysql